 Checks field measurements for accuracy; makes changes in location for such appurtenances as fire hydrants, water valves, manholes, and force mains as necessary; determines elevation to set utilities; directs the taking of final measurements of construction work to determine acceptability.

 Provides field survey support for inspection personnel, contractors and engineers; locates and identifies problems in storm sewer lines and decides what remedy should be taken to fix problems; conducts information searches of tax records, deeds, abstracts, office files, court records, aerial photos, private surveys, and other sources as required by departments; researches existing and probable utilities and denotes on plans or plot.

 Provides training to subordinate crew members in performance of assigned tasks and operation of surveying instruments/equipment; maintains discipline; drives survey vehicle for transporting crew, material, and instruments/equipment to and from job site; interprets orally technical sketches and blueprints to peers and/or subordinates to facilitate their understanding; reads and interprets blueprints, technical drawings, and diagrams to determine proper interface configurations.

 Plans, assigns, supervises, and reviews the work of subordinate survey party members; completes performance evaluations; recommends employment, promotions, transfers, and other personnel actions; administers discipline and serves in the grievance procedure when required; approves leave requests.

 Performs related work as required.

-Working knowledge of: effective supervisory techniques.
+Some knowledge of: effective supervisory techniques; training techniques.